bkahlert/kommons/README.md

   )
   ```

-  Split string into its lines...
+  Split string into its lines…
   ```kotlin
   """
   line 1